-Our principal sources of liquidity have been cash provided by operations, the issuance of debt, and borrowings under our Revolving Credit Facility.
+Our principal sources of liquidity have been cash provided by operations, the issuance of debt, and borrowings under our revolving credit facility.
 Our principal uses of cash have been to finance capital expenditures, finance acquisitions, fund working capital requirements, to repay debt obligations, and to repurchase common stock.
-We anticipate that financing capital expenditures, financing acquisitions, funding working capital requirements, and servicing debt will be the principal demands on our cash in the future.
+We anticipate that financing capital expenditures, financing acquisitions, funding working capital requirements, servicing debt, and repurchasing common stock will be the principal demands on our cash in the future.

-Cash flow provided by operating activities during the first two quarters of 2022 was \$115.3 million as compared to cash flow provided by operating activities of \$98.1 million in the same period in 2021.
-The increase in cash flow was primarily due to an increase in net income of \$20.0 million.
+Cash flow provided by operating activities during the first three quarters of 2022 was \$195.3 million as compared to cash flow provided by operating activities of \$114.3 million in the same period in 2021.
+The increase in cash flow was primarily due to an increase in net income of \$42.5 million compared to the comparable prior year period and an overall decreased investment in working capital.

-Net cash used in investing activities was approximately \$349.0 million for the first two quarters of 2022, primarily reflecting \$299.2 million for the acquisition of Telephonics and \$49.9 million for purchases of property, plant and equipment and other assets.
-Net cash used in investing activities was approximately \$43.7 million for the first two quarters of 2021, reflecting \$44.6 million for purchases of property, plant and equipment and other assets less \$0.9 million for proceeds from sale of property, plant and equipment and other assets.
+Net cash used in investing activities was approximately \$374.7 million for the first three quarters of 2022, primarily reflecting \$298.3 million for the acquisition of Telephonics and \$76.2 million for purchases of property, plant and equipment and other assets.
+Net cash used in investing activities was approximately \$61.1 million for the first three quarters of 2021, reflecting \$62.1 million for purchases of property, plant and equipment and other assets less \$1.0 million for proceeds from the sale of property, plant and equipment and other assets.

-Net cash used in financing activities during the first two quarters of 2022 was \$36.3 million, primarily reflecting repurchases of common stock of \$35.4 million and cash used to settle warrants of \$0.9 million.
-Net cash provided by financing activities during the first two quarters of 2021 was \$52.0 million, primarily reflecting proceeds from long-term debt borrowing of \$500.0 million, less the repayment of long-term debt borrowings of \$425.8 million, capital equipment financing of \$7.1 million, repurchases of common stock of \$6.1 million, payment of debt issuance costs of \$5.8 million, and cash used to settle warrants of \$3.1 million.
+Net cash used in financing activities during the first three quarters of 2022 was \$21.3 million, primarily reflecting repurchases of common stock of \$35.4 million, cash used to settle warrants of \$0.9 million, less customer deposits of \$15.0 million.
+Net cash provided by financing activities during the first three quarters of 2021 was \$24.8 million, primarily reflecting proceeds from long-term debt borrowing of \$500.0 million, less the repayment of long-term debt borrowings of \$425.8 million, repurchases of common stock of \$33.2 million, capital equipment financing of \$7.1 million, payment of debt issuance costs of \$5.9 million, and cash used to settle warrants of \$3.2 million.

-As of July 4, 2022, we had cash and cash equivalents of approximately \$266.5 million, of which approximately \$199.4 million was held by our foreign subsidiaries, primarily in Hong Kong.
+As of October 3, 2022, we had cash and cash equivalents of approximately \$335.6 million, of which approximately \$196.3 million was held by our foreign subsidiaries, primarily in Hong Kong.
 Should we choose to remit cash to the United States from our foreign locations, we may incur tax obligations which would reduce the amount of cash ultimately available to the United States.
 However, we believe there would be no material tax consequences not previously accrued for the repatriation of this cash.

-Our total 2022 capital expenditures are expected to be in the range of \$110.0 million to \$130.0 million.
+Our total 2022 capital expenditures are expected to be in the range of \$100.0 million to \$120.0 million.